teamdigitale/teamdigitale.governo.it/en/people/giovanni-ruggiero.md

 I lasted 20 months.

-In 2001 I realized that that was not my cup of tea and quitted.
-I leaved the so called "fixed place" to became the head of development in a small software house, whose characteristic was to use Progress, a software platform coming with a proprietary 4GL language.
+In 2001 I realized that that was not my cup of tea and quitted to became the head of development in a small software house, whose characteristic was to use Progress, a software platform coming with a proprietary 4GL language.
 We developed several projects, of different sizes; likely the most prominent was the sales force automation for the Italian State Monopoly

 After a couple of years I leaved the firm to start a new adventure: by day I was a consultant for banks and insurances and by night I studied functional programming, at that time nearly not existent in the professional world.
-The first approaches were with the Lisp family languages, thanks to AutoLisp, the dialect used by AutoCad, learned during the college years.
-The language that I used most was Elisp, whose knowledge allowed me to appreciate the Emacs potential, the editora tha I still use today for most of my activities.

 In 2005 I started collaborating with Exprivia, a fairly big software company, inside a small independent group whose main asset was a proprietary NLP engine developed together with Tor Vergata University.

-That product was the kernel of several projects in disparate functional domains, which implied working with multiple technologies and languages, an experience that enriched me and made me further engage with the theory of programming languages.

-In those years I approached the static typing world, at the beginning through the ML languages (mainly OCaml) and then with the functional language for excellence, Haskell.
-These personal interests had a minimal impact in the daily job where Java reigned, until I discovered Scala, in 2008.
-Its interoperability with Java and the group autonomy allowed me to introduce Scala at work, first in small internal utilities, then in non critical parts inside minor projects and finally as the official language for a project for Selex, a big defense contractor (we developed a sensor simulator: the signals were periodically sent through Lift actors)
+In those years I approached Scala.
+Its interoperability with Java and the group autonomy allowed me to introduce Scala at work, first in small internal utilities, then in a project (a sensor simulator) for Selex, a big defense contractor.

-After that project Scala became my main programming language, used every time it was possible, until 2012, when I relocated to Amsterdam.

-In that city, few months before, a startup was founded, Eligotech, with the scope of create products for the Big Data world (topic completely unknown at that time in Italy) using Scala.
+In 2012 I discovered that in Amsterdam a new startup was launched, Eligotech, with the scope of create products for the Big Data world
+(topic completely unknown at that time in Italy) using Scala.

 When I saw their job offering, I decided to try and shortly I found myself immersed in the Nederland climate.